»

 2. Choose authentic ways to connect with your audience that fits your heart and communication strengths.

-3. If you feel like you are struggling against the grain, it’s a sign something isn’t working.
+3. If you feel like you are struggling against the grain, it’s a sign something isn’t working and it’s time to notice and make adjustments.

 4. Let go of the hustle, rediscover the joy.